bezmoradi/tutorials/go/08-slice.md

 ## How to Use The `...` Operator

 So far, we have managed to use the `append` function a couple of times.
-The `append()` function can also be used for merging two arrays/slices:
+It can also be used for merging two arrays/slices:

 ```go
 odds := []int{1, 3, 5, 7, 9}